Aluerie/AhkScripts/README.md

 ## 👻 Disclaimer

-This repo is written in Ahk v2 which is fundamentally different from v1.1.
+This Project is written in AutoHotkey2 (I mean version 2) which is fundamentally different from v1.1.

 ## 💌 What are these AutoHotkey Scripts ?